 Treat all known infections.
-Specific attention should be given to children with a recent Group A Strep infection and abnormal movements to rule out Sydenham's chorea, a rare but potentially life-threatening post-streptococcal autoimmune illness.
+Specific attention should be given to children with a recent Group A Strep infection and abnormal movements to rule out Sydenham's chorea, a rare but potentially lifethreatening poststreptococcal autoimmune illness.

 Partner with a licensed mental health professional as soon as possible.
-Effective and empirically validated therapies for OCD, such as cognitive behavioral therapy (CBT) and exposure and response prevention (ERP), may significantly improve OCD symptoms when administered by a trained therapist.
+Effective and empirically validated therapies for OCD, such as a type of cognitive behavioral therapy (CBT) called exposure and response prevention (ERP), may significantly improve OCD symptoms when administered by a trained therapist.

-Limited research suggests that in some patients with PANDAS/PANS, symptoms may resolve following successful treatment of an infection.1
+Limited research suggests that in some patients with PANDAS/PANS, symptoms may resolve following successful treatment of an infection.2